Félix Rabin "Pogboy" EP

 In 2019, I embarked on my first two headline tours in the UK and played more than 50 shows over there.
 It was great to be back in cities where we played before and to see the crowds getting bigger and bigger.

 Beside this, we finally recorded our first CD in Los Angeles before the summer of 2019.
 I've been working on this for ages, and it was incredible to finally be able to make it happen.
 It truly was an amazing experience, working with incredible peoples in some legendary studios and I can say I'm very proud of what we achieved.

 In January 2020, we won the prize of the “Best Act” at Giants of Rock Festival 2020.
 They’ve already invited us back to play the main stage in 2021.

-2020 looks to be a busy year including a European tour supporting Samantha Fish in February and March, the release of my debut EP on April 17th, another UK tour in May and a second one in October/November, plus festivals around Europe this summer.
+2020 looks to be a busy year including a European tour supporting Samantha Fish in February and March and the release of my debut EP on September 25th.